SamC42/sensorCo_v1.0/README.md

 ### Version 1
 <hr>
-1. Working Server on the RPi 2
+1. Working Server on the RPi Two
 2. Working Sensor Sending Data to the RPi via wired connection

 #### Useful Help